Calbabreaker/dotfiles/README.md

 ./setup.sh
 ```

-Note that this script overides the dotfiles already on the system.
+Note: This script **will** override the dotfiles already on the system.

 You should also install xclip, ripgrep, and a nerd font for neovim.